roman-milk/roman-milk.github.io/housewife-bimbo.md

+===

- ****** Housewife Bimbo Ch.
-01 ****** byStoryTeller07© "You've done very well, lovely bimbo.
+"You've done very well, lovely bimbo.
 Candy is such a sweet delight.
 Here's your reward for being such an obedient little slut," Tommy whispered in her ear.

  "Oh!
 Sir!
 What are you doing?
 That is so good!" she yelped.